imrajdas/diffr/README.md

-# Diffr - Compare Directory Content Differences with Ease
+# Diffr - Simplifying Directory and File Content Comparison

-Diffr is an open-source web-based tool designed to make comparing content differences between two directories a simple and intuitive process.
-Whether you're a developer comparing source code, a designer comparing image assets, or anyone dealing with files, Diffr provides a user-friendly interface to quickly identify changes and similarities between directories.
+Diffr is an open-source web-based tool designed to make comparing content differences between two directories, and even files, a simple and intuitive process.
+Whether you're a developer comparing source code, a designer comparing image assets, or anyone dealing with files, Diffr provides a user-friendly interface to quickly identify changes and similarities between directories and files.

 Visit the project on GitHub: [https://github.com/imrajdas/diffr](https://github.com/imrajdas/diffr)